Tesla CEO Musk's upbeat tweets about China boost stock

 | DETROIT

-DETROIT Elon Musk, the widely followed chief executive of electric car maker Tesla Motors Inc, tweeted several optimistic statements about the company's sagging China operations on Monday, sparking a sharp rebound the company's stock.
+DETROIT Elon Musk, the widely followed chief executive of electric car maker Tesla Motors Inc (TSLA.O), tweeted several optimistic statements about the company's sagging China operations on Monday, sparking a sharp rebound the company's stock.

 On his Twitter feed around midday, Musk said that he was "very optimistic about Tesla's long-term future in China, despite our earlier mistakes."